Vichoko/backpacker-essentials/README.md

 # backpacker-essentials

-A curated list of essential objects that you have to take to a road trip
+A curated list of essential objects that you should always bring to a road trip

-* The list is under construction so items are in spanish and should be translated in the future *
+*The list is under construction so items are in spanish and should/will be translated in the future*

 ## Individual item